brendano/tsvutils/README.md

 By "tsv" we mean honest-to-goodness tab-separated values, often with a header.
 No quoting, escaping, or comments.
 All rows should have the same number of fields.
 Rows end with a unix \n newline.
 Cell values cannot have tabs or newlines.

-These conditions are all enforced in scripts that convert to tsv.
-For programs that convert *out* of tsv, if these assumptions do not hold, the script's behavior is undefined.
+These conditions are all enforced in scripts that output tsv.
+For programs that take tsv input, if these assumptions do not hold, the script's behavior is undefined.

 TSV is an easy format for other programs to handle: